tustin2121/James_Somerton_Transcripts/_videos/-Uoqmxlcusg.md

 <compare>
 <clip {% include citation for=page.cite.clips.utena %}>

-Added by James on screen: "Meanwhile, this was fine."
+\[Added by James on screen]: "Meanwhile, this was fine."

 Student council president Touga Kiryuu: "Nanami, you like girls more than boys?"